Eldadchb/activity-scheduler/README.md

+2. What improvements or new features would you add if you had more time to work on the problem?

-2. - The ability to modify / add new tasks and performers
+- The ability to modify / add new tasks and performers

-   - Task prioritization: Users could rank tasks based on urgency or importance
+- Task prioritization: Users could rank tasks based on urgency or importanc
 - Recurring tasks: allow users to set tasks that repeat on a daily, weekly, monthly, or custom schedule

-   - Pre-made turf maintenance plans. that should based on proffesional knowledge (which i don't have yet!)
+- Pre-made turf maintenance plans: that should based on proffesional knowledge (which i don't have yet!)
 - An option to toggling between current and old activities for comprehensive activity tracking (at the moment i filtered out the old activities)
 - Display options: an ability to choose how visualize the activities: on a calendar, as a list, associated with either a pitch or a performer
 - An export feature for integration with 3rd party tools like calendars or Excel
 - Push notifications (by email as well) to remind users about upcoming activities or changes
 - Search: search for tasks using different filters and keywords
 - Analytics feature: to monitor productivity and task distribution
 - A customizable user interface: coloring tasks, background etc
 - Sharing activity and an option to invite pepole by email
 - Offline mode
 - Weather based on current location
 - Sign up, Login and Authentication